FAQs

 What do I need to submit?

 Please submit the following three documents: a CV, a writing sample in English, and a two-page research proposal outlining how your research relates to the SCANCOR mission.
+Doctoral student applicants must also submit a supervisor’s letter of support.

 How do I know my institution is associated with SCANCOR?